core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 5, the countersignature is computed and the format of the OSCORE message is modified as described in {{sec-cose-object}} and {{compression}} of this document.
 In particular, the payload of the Group OSCORE message includes also the encrypted countersignature.

-In addition, when sending a group request, the following applies for the corresponding Non-Notification Group Exchange.
+In addition, the following applies when sending a request that establishes a long exchange.

-* If the client intends to keep the Non-Notification Group Exchange active beyond a possible change of Sender ID, the client MUST store the value of the 'kid' parameter from the group request, and retain it until the Non-Notification Group Exchange is terminated.
-Even in case the client is individually rekeyed and receives a new Sender ID from the Group Manager (see {{new-sender-id}}), the client MUST NOT update the stored 'kid' parameter value associated with the Non-Notification Group Exchange and the corresponding group request.
+* If the client intends to keep the long exchange active beyond a possible change of Sender ID, the client MUST store the value of the 'kid' parameter from the request, and retain it until the long exchange is terminated.
+Even in case the client is individually rekeyed and receives a new Sender ID from the Group Manager (see {{new-sender-id}}), the client MUST NOT update the stored 'kid' parameter value associated with the long exchange and the corresponding request.

-* If the client intends to keep the Non-Notification Group Exchange active beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}), then the following applies.
+* If the client intends to keep the long exchange active beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}), then the following applies.

-   -  The client MUST store the value of the 'kid context' parameter from the group request, and retain it until the Non-Notification Group Exchange is terminated.
-Upon establishing a new Security Context with a new Gid as ID Context (see {{new-sec-context}}), the client MUST NOT update the stored 'kid context' parameter value associated with the Non-Notification Group Exchange and the corresponding group request.
+   -  The client MUST store the value of the 'kid context' parameter from the request, and retain it until the long exchange is terminated.
+Upon establishing a new Security Context with a new Gid as ID Context (see {{new-sec-context}}), the client MUST NOT update the stored 'kid context' parameter value associated with the long exchange and the corresponding request.

    - The client MUST store an invariant identifier of the group, which is immutable even in case the Security Context of the group is re-established.
 For example, this invariant identifier can be the "group name" in {{I-D.ietf-ace-key-groupcomm-oscore}}, where it is used for joining the group and retrieving the current group keying material from the Group Manager.

       After a group rekeying, such an invariant information makes it simpler for the client to retrieve the current group keying material from the Group Manager, in case the client has missed both the rekeying messages and the first response protected with the new Security Context (see {{ssec-protect-response}}).

-### Supporting Observe ### {#ssec-protect-request-observe}

-If Observe {{RFC7641}} is supported, the following holds for each newly started observation.

-* If the client intends to keep the observation active beyond a possible change of Sender ID, the client MUST store the value of the 'kid' parameter from the original Observe request, and retain it for the whole duration of the observation.
-Even in case the client is individually rekeyed and receives a new Sender ID from the Group Manager (see {{new-sender-id}}), the client MUST NOT update the stored value associated with a particular Observe request.

-* If the client intends to keep the observation active beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}), then the following applies.

-   - The client MUST store the value of the 'kid context' parameter from the original Observe request, and retain it for the whole duration of the observation.
-Upon establishing a new Security Context with a new Gid as ID Context (see {{new-sec-context}}), the client MUST NOT update the stored value associated with a particular Observe request.

-   - Just like defined in {{ssec-protect-request}}, the client MUST store an invariant identifier of the group, which is immutable even in case the Security Context of the group is re-established.

-      After a group rekeying, such an invariant information makes it simpler for the observer client to retrieve the current group keying material from the Group Manager, in case the client has missed both the rekeying messages and the first observe notification protected with the new Security Context (see {{ssec-protect-response-observe}}).

 ## Verifying the Request ## {#ssec-verify-request}